2011 Irish general election: Overall majority speculation and "Every Little Hurts"

 Entering the second half of the campaign, Fianna Fáil had made little impact despite a competent effort at national level.
-Locally, the party was riven with infighting among its candidates, notably in Dublin Central and Limerick City.
+Locally, the party was riven with infighting, notably in Dublin Central and Limerick City.
 Sinn Féin's policies were described as "fairytale economics" by Eamon Gilmore but appealed to the working-class and disaffected young voters the party was trying to win, while Gerry Adams's debate performance was seen as an improvement on a lacklustre showing in 2007.

-The final two weeks were dominated by the possibility Fine Gael would win an overall majority, something no party had done in a general election since 1977.
-With the likelihood of strong transfers producing a large seat bonus, it was thought Fine Gael could win a majority with close to 40 per cent of the vote.
-Given the perceived hostility of Irish voters to single-party government, Fine Gael played down their chances of winning outright.
+The final two weeks were dominated by the possibility Fine Gael would win an overall majority, something no party had done since 1977.
+With strong transfers likely to produce a large seat bonus, it was thought Fine Gael could win a majority with close to 40 per cent of the vote.
+Given the perceived hostility of Irish voters to single-party government, Fine Gael played down its chances of winning outright.

 On 15 February, a private poll commissioned by Labour showed the party at 16 per cent, in third place behind Fine Gael on 40 per cent and Fianna Fáil on 18 per cent.
 Its campaign was plunged into crisis.
 Having led in the polls less than a year earlier, Labour faced the prospect of failing to enter government altogether.
 Kenny now polled as the more popular leader.
-Labour abandoned all talk of "Gilmore for Taoiseach".
-Gilmore wrote in 2015: "With ten days to go, the question was no longer who would lead the next government, but whether it would be a single-party Fine Gael government or a coalition."
-Labour believed it needed to use its spare resources to mount a "catchy and controversial" campaign against Fine Gael in the final week.

-As part of a wider negative push, Labour published a series of newspaper ads under the slogan Fine Gael: Every Little Hurts, a play on Tesco's motto Every little helps.
+Labour abandoned all talk of "Gilmore for Taoiseach", believing it needed to use its spare resources to mount a negative campaign against Fine Gael in the final week.
+As part of a wider push, Labour published a series of newspaper ads under the slogan "Fine Gael: Every Little Hurts", a play on Tesco's motto "Every little helps".
 The adverts were designed to resemble a supermarket promotion, with images of a baby, a car, a piggy bank and other goods next to a price tag indicating cuts and tax increases proposed by Fine Gael.
 Gilmore approved the campaign, believing it would get public attention and influence the election.
 Tesco made phone calls to Labour protesting the slogan.

-Fine Gael faltered in the final week.
-A series of interviews perceived as poor slowed Enda Kenny's momentum, and his performance at the final Prime Time debate was regarded as disappointing.
+Fine Gael faltered in the final week; Kenny's performance in the final TV debate on Prime Time was regarded by pundits as disappointing.
 A revitalised Eamon Gilmore went on the attack against Micheál Martin, having held back in the Frontline debate.
 Former Taoiseach Garret FitzGerald endorsed a Fine Gael–Labour coalition, warning his party against trying to govern alone.
 Final polls suggested that Fine Gael would fall short of a majority.